PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "En-henh,"

-"Let me tell you the fearsome tale of how I came to acquire this necklace and then perhaps you will understand the fearsome Orc--"
+"Let me tell you the fearsome tale of how I came to acquire this necklace and then perhaps you will better understand the threat that the fearsome Orc--"

 "You can spare me the story, Rattick," said Boltac.